lcsrodriguez/CuttingEdge-Milliman/README.md

 1. Implementation of path simulators for:
     - Interest rates models: Vasicek, Cox-Ingersoll-Ross (CIR), Hull & White
     - Equity-index models: Black-Scholes with stochastic rates
+    - Use of Euler-Maruyama and Milstein numerical methods to solve SDEs dynamics
 2. Analysis via derivatives pricing